djangopbx/djangopbx-docs/docs/portal/applications/callcentres/wallboard.rst

 The Agents
 ^^^^^^^^^^^^

-The Agent card header displays the Agents status, the card body colour also reflects the Agent's status.
+The Agent card header displays the Agent's status, the card body colour also reflects the Agent's status.
 The status can be one of:

 * **Logged Out:** Grey